SerNet/verinice-veo-web-documentation/en/release-notes/verinice-51.md

 - Exported units contain correct and complete data.
 - Control texts in Markdown fields can be saved.
-- In the ISO domain, the container for mitigating measures is correctly created as a Control Group subtype rather than a Security Measure.
+- In the ISO domain, the container for mitigating measures is correctly created as a Control Group subtype rather than a control.
 - When creating an account, an error message now informs the user that the username must be at least 3 characters long.
 - Incorrect error message when deleting clients has been corrected.
 - Fixed incorrect domain updates.